An immaculately-presented detached Cotswold stone cottage in the pretty village of Bussage, in an Area of Outstanding Natural Beauty.

 Cirencester 10 miles.

 The ancient Cotswold village of Bussage is situated on a hill above the Golden Valley, in an Area of Outstanding Natural Beauty surrounded by unspoilt Gloucestershire countryside.
 The village has a charming Cotswold stone pub serving home cooked food and real ales, with a sunny beer garden for the warmer months or open fires for the winter.
 An award-winning farmer’s market can be enjoyed close by in Stroud.
-This vibrant town also boats individual shops, organic cafés, farm shops and a museum in the park.
+This vibrant town also boasts individual shops, organic cafés, farm shops and a museum in the park.
 The ancient market town of Minchinhampton is also close by and offers a wide range of amenities including a weekly market, still held in the magnificent 17th century Market House.
 The town boasts a range of individual shops, restaurants and cafes, making it perfect for an afternoon stroll in a beautiful setting.
 Nearby, Minchinhampton and Rodborough Commons, managed by the National Trust, cover over 500 acres and offer far-reaching 360-degree views, ideal for walkers and cyclists.
 They are also home to three 18-hole golf courses.
 Nearby, a visit to the historic Winstones Ice Cream Factory is a must.
 Visit the Fairtrade town of Nailsworth, with its art galleries, individual shops and spring music and art festivals, or the waterfront city of Gloucester, with its Victorian docklands, while the town of Cirencester, 'Gateway to the Cotswolds', offers ancient buildings and museums.
 The beautiful spa town of Cheltenham is an easy drive away, offering Georgian architecture and many festivals including the Gold Cup horse race.
 Many unspoilt Cotswold towns and villages lie to the east, while to the west are the magnificent Royal Forest of Dean and Slimbridge Wildlife Park, and the historic towns of Bath and Stratford-upon-Avon are around an hour's drive.